All arbitration is final and binding.

 Green Light guarantee ends on sale day at 5pm (vehicles cannot be exited), if a vehicle leaves the lot and/or the issue is not brought to the arbitration manager’s attention by 5PM on sale day it is no longer subject to arbitration

-All vehicles sold for $2500 and less are considered AS IS, unless otherwise announced by the seller.
+All vehicles sold for $3000 and less are considered AS IS.

 All vehicles sold for under $1000 are sold absolutely AS IS without arbitration of any kind unless otherwise announced.
 However, title rules still apply.